Demarcation Problem

 Given our lack of a rigorous definition of supernatural, we cannot profitably apply that term.
 Be forewarned, however, that culling this empty husk of a word from our vocabulary wrecks the full gamut of religious apologetics.
 This chapter commemorates just one of the many casualties.
 The design argument, though delivered to the world with high hopes and with lots of intellectual heaving and hoeing, lies before us stillborn.

-[3]Francesca Stavrakopoulou and other historians argue that Jewish scholars returning from the Babylonian exile (ca. 539 BCE) promoted a less anthropomorphic vision of Yahweh while shifting away from panentheism toward monotheism.
+[2] Francesca Stavrakopoulou and other historians argue that Jewish scholars returning from the Babylonian exile (ca. 539 BCE) promoted a less anthropomorphic vision of Yahweh while shifting away from panentheism toward monotheism.
 Joseph Lam links the destruction of the Jewish temple (about 50 years earlier) with the notion that Yahweh lives everywhere, not merely in a stone temple.
 Interestingly, the Babylonians had similarly elevated their god Marduk before the Jews elevated Yahweh, so the concept of an ever-present god was already part of the cultural milieu.
+Greeks such as Plato also believed in a monotheistic god.
 Jews may not have invented the notion of an inaccessible monotheistic god, but they readily adopted it.
-Christians had additional reasons to adopt it.
+Christians, following on the heels of the Jews, had additional reasons to adopt monotheism.
 In her book The Gnostic Gospels, Elaine Pagels argues that Christians were incentivized to embrace full monotheism because doing so empowered the Church hierarchy.
 It also justified establishing a single pope, mirroring the Roman emperor.
 The sequence of early steps toward an elusive, incomprehensible god further combined with Greek philosophy which, dating back to Anaximander of Miletus, invoked the concept of apeiron, an unchanging and spatially indefinite source of everything.
-Greek philosophy employed abstract arguments that characterize even modern theology.
-This is why Greek philosophers get mentioned so often in modern philosophical and theological discussions.
+Greek philosophy employed abstract arguments that still characterize modern theology.
+This is why a Greek philosopher such as Aristotle gets mentioned so often in modern philosophical and theological discussions.
 The increasing remoteness and abstraction of God lies at the heart of the demarcation problem.

 Leave a Reply